Dundead

 Dundead is a horror film festival in Dundee, Scotland.

 Background

+Dundead is Dundee Contemporary Arts' (DCA) annual festival and programme strand that celebrates horror, cult and weird cinema.

-The festival has taken place at Dundee Contemporary Arts (DCA) on an annual basis since April 2011, with the exception of 2020, when the festival was cancelled, and 2021, when a scaled-back version was held, in both cases due to the COVID-19 pandemic.
-Additional screenings also take place at the DCA under the Dundead name throughout the year.
+The festival brings together a mix of previews and premieres of brand new genre titles as well as specially selected horror classics.
+It has taken place at DCA on an annual basis since April 2011, with monthly screenings throughout the year and a curated programme in October to celebrate Halloween.

 The festival was programmed by Chris O'Neill, head of cinema at the Triskel Arts Centre in Cork, Ireland, from 2011 to 2019.

-Since the pandemic, it has been programmed by Michael Coull, the DCA's cinema programmer.
+Since 2020, it has been programmed by Michael Coull, the DCA's cinema programmer.

 Programme

 2016

 The 2016 festival took place from 28 April–1 May 2016, with the programme including four previews and a Wes Craven retrospective.